1. Home

 • Click on the blue box to add an exclusion

-4. Press save once a new rule has been set at the bottom of the page.
+4. Press “Save” at the bottom of the page once a new rule has been set.

 Exception Engine